KickStart After-School Program

 Celebrating Canadian diversity, each week the Kick Start participants examine a different culture through food, language, art and traditional dress.

 To foster creativity, imagination and give children and youth a sense of accomplishment, KickStart participants are given a large selection of supplies to create things like cards, posters, picture frames, mini-stories, comic strips, and banners for celebrations.

 An opportunity for children and youth to watch movies that might provide a glimpse into history, exposure to different cultures, a look at stories they might not gravitate towards, a jump-start conversation on a difficult subject matter or just provide them with much needed “down time”.

-Over the twelve week period, the Youth Works program offers an hourly wage during the four week of in-class, pre-employment training and eight week work placement.
+Over the twelve week period, the Youth Works program offers an hourly wage during the four weeks of in-class, pre-employment training and eight-week work placement.
 WHIMS, CPR and First Aid training is provided.

 - Out of school

 - Eligible to work in Canada

 - Not working